 The Extended Access Service aims to make it easier for people living in Sheffield to get an appointment with a GP or another health professional within a primary care setting.
-The service is delivered by Primary Care Sheffield and is based on the learning from a pilot programme that ran in Sheffield in 2015/16.
+The service is delivered by Primary Care Sheffield through four ‘satellite hubs’ which are all existing GP practices.

 Enhancing Primary Care programme – the pilot

 In October 2013, the Prime Minister announced a new £50 million Prime Minister’s Challenge Fund (PMCF) to help improve access to general practice and stimulate innovative ways of providing primary care.
 Further funding of £100m was made available for 2015/16.
 Led by Primary Care Sheffield, Sheffield bid for and was awarded £9.3m making ours the largest of the 37 bids approved.

 The bid involved all of Sheffield’s GP practices representing over 500,000 registered patients, working in partnership with the city’s health and social care organisations: NHS Sheffield CCG, Sheffield Teaching Hospitals, Sheffield Health and Social Care Trust, and Sheffield City Council, as well as voluntary sector organisations.
 The funding was used to pilot a range of 16 innovative schemes including providing urgent appointments with a GP on evenings and weekends, enabling patients to have online consultations from the comfort of their own home, providing a pharmacist’s time within GP practices and providing more support to help people use the healthcare system more wisely.
 The pilot also extended other services aimed at treating people outside of hospital settings and closer to home.

 The programme lasted for 1 year and has now come to an end, though the learning and some of the schemes put in place have now been commissioned.